leslem/web_home/content/post/level-up-coding-2-reusable-functions.md

 #### 1. No more repeated code

 One of the main reasons to write reusable functions is to prevent yourself from repeating code.
-This is such a strong concept in programming that it's often referred to just as "DRY" - don't repeat yourself.
+This is such a strong concept in programming that it's often referred to with the acronym "DRY" - don't repeat yourself.
 If you find an error in code that's repeated multiple times, you'll have to carefully go through and fix it every time and just hope that you didn't miss anything.
+If instead you're using a function, you just need to make the fix once.
 Anytime you find yourself repeating similar code, it's time to think about writing a function.

 #### 2. Testing is easier